MicrosoftDocs/architecture-center/docs/hybrid/deployments/solution-deployment-guide-highly-available-kubernetes.md

 [![Diagram that shows a decision flow self hosted agents.](media/solution-deployment-guide-highly-available-kubernetes/aks-on-stack-self-hosted-build-agents-yes-or-no.svg)](media/solution-deployment-guide-highly-available-kubernetes/aks-on-stack-self-hosted-build-agents-yes-or-no.svg#lightbox)

-*Download a [Visio file](https://arch-center.azureedge.net/solution-deployment-guide-highly-available-kubernetes.vsdx) of this diagram.*
+*Download a [Visio file](https://arch-center.azureedge.net/solution-deployment-guide-highly-available-kubernetes.vsdx) of all diagrams in this article.*

 In this sample solution, the topology includes a self-hosted build agent on each Azure Stack Hub instance.
 The agent can access the Azure Stack Hub Management Endpoints and the Kubernetes cluster API endpoints.

 [![Diagram that shows outbound traffic.](media/solution-deployment-guide-highly-available-kubernetes/azure-stack-architecture-only-outbound-traffic.svg)](media/solution-deployment-guide-highly-available-kubernetes/azure-stack-architecture-only-outbound-traffic.svg#lightbox)

-*Download a [Visio file](https://arch-center.azureedge.net/solution-deployment-guide-highly-available-kubernetes.vsdx) of this diagram.*
+*Download a [Visio file](https://arch-center.azureedge.net/solution-deployment-guide-highly-available-kubernetes.vsdx) of all diagrams in this article.*

 This design fulfills a common regulatory requirement, which is to have only outbound connections from the application solution.